 Filing in Small Claims Court is also not a cheap process.
 There are filing fees associated with every form and procedure filed with the court and if these fees are not paid then your file will not be moving forward.
 Self-representation also takes a considerable amount of your personal time.
 Time to research what your rights are and what the proper course of action is, time to appear in court, time to gather all necessary documentation, draft pleadings and ample time to review everything and ensure proper procedure is followed.
 For someone who already has a full-time job this can be an extremely difficult undertaking.
 Hiring an experienced paralegal professional can help you through this difficult process.

-Another consideration is that even if you are successful, having a judge rule in your favor is not the same as collecting the money owed to you.??
-A debtor may not pay the monetary judgment voluntarily.?? ???Winning??? in court is only the first step in the process, it is not a guarantee of payment.??
-You may be required to take additional steps, including attending an Examination Hearing (to obtain financial information), begin a garnishment process, or obtain and execute a Writ of Seizure and Sale of personal property or land.??
-Depending on the debtor???s circumstances (if they have a job, property, or any asset of value), if may be quite difficult to receive compensation.??
+Another consideration is that even if you are successful, having a judge rule in your favour is not the same as collecting the money owed to you.
+A debtor may not pay the monetary judgment voluntarily.
+Winning in court is only the first step in the process, it is not a guarantee of payment.
+You may be required to take additional steps, including attending an Examination Hearing (to obtain financial information), begin a garnishment process, or obtain and execute a Writ of Seizure and Sale of personal property or land.
+Depending on the debtor’s circumstances (if they have a job, property, or any asset of value), if may be quite difficult to receive compensation.
 Before you spend all of your time and money on court proceedings, you may want to think about if the other party has the income or assets to pay a court award.